GOP eyes new priorities for House, starting with Biden probe - NewsBreak

 GOP eyes new priorities for House, starting with Biden probe

-WASHINGTON — (AP) — The Republican Party's capture of the House majority, though narrow, will soon transform the agenda in Washington, empowering GOP lawmakers to pursue conservative goals, vigorously challenge the policies of Democratic President Joe Biden — and plunge into Washington investigations with their new subpoena powers.
+The Republican Party’s capture of the House majority, though narrow, will soon transform the agenda in Washington, empowering GOP lawmakers to pursue conservative goals, vigorously challenge the policies of Democratic President Joe Biden — and dash with relief to the other side of Washington investigations.

 It’s a familiar whiplash, reminiscent of what took place after midterm contests in 2010 and 2018 that also ended one-party control of Washington — the first time to the Republicans' benefit, the second to the Democrats'.
 This time, however, the Republicans' weaker-than-expected showing in last week's election will complicate plans to aggressively take Biden on with actual legislation.